NTNM-Nguyen/Delayed-Order-Fulfillment-Analysis/README.md

 <img width="685" height="692" alt="No  Delayed" src="https://github.com/user-attachments/assets/de3a10a8-3d8a-439e-b742-2097677a9be0" />

-- The top 5 OpCos accounted for 63% of shipments and 80% of delays.
+- The top 5 OpCos accounted for 63% of shipments and 80% of delays: Germany, Spain, France, Italy, United Kingdom.
 - Peak delay months were July (83K delayed) and September (91K delayed).
-- Delay trends shifted seasonally:
-  - May–October 2024: Spain and Germany dominated.
-  - November 2024–March 2025: France became the main driver.
+Delay trends shifted seasonally: May–October 2024 observed the highest number of delayed contributed by Spain and Germany, while November 2024–March 2025's delays came from France.

 ---